-Grand Priory of the Americas > Priory of Canada > Vancouver Commandery
+Grand Priory of Canada > Priory of Mainland British Columbia > Vancouver Commandery

 - BC Hospice and Palliative Care Association: The BCHPCA represents many BC hospices and palliative care organisations.
 It is the main organisation for the Province with over 160 individual and group members.
 The Commandery has supported them for over 10 years.
 Strategies to improve the oversight capabilities and functionality of the BCHPCA were devised. $30,000.